Welcome to Education Center theme’s documentation page!

 Inside the Banner Section, you can choose either the Static CTA Banner or Banner as Slider.

-In the Free version, you’re given two types of banner options — Static/Video CTA Banner and Banner as Slider.
+In the Free version, you’re given two types of banner options — Static and Video CTA Banner.
 You can choose to disable the option in the Banner Options.

 This banner type includes an image or a video as the background banner, banner heading, banner subheading, and Call-To-Action (CTA) buttons.